bcgov/nr-permitting-data-spec/autogen_docs/schemas/core-permit-schema.md

-# permitting_mvd
+# Core Permitting Schema

-*Standardisation of the attributes collected from all LOB source systems associated with the PMT*
+*This reference data provides a standard set of attributes to be collected from all permitting systems both within and external to the natural resources ministries.*

 ## Properties